 Taiwan says China forced Malaysian state to ban Taiwanese entry on virus fears

-"After talks, #Sarawak in #Malaysia recognized #Taiwan isn't #China & lifted its #Coronavirus travel ban," Taiwan Foreign Minister Joseph Wu tweeted.
 "Guess what?
 China forced Sarawak into banning Taiwan again!
-China takes joy in shoving Taiwan around & then expects gratitude for its #Wuhan sacrifice.
+China takes joy in shoving Taiwan around & then expects gratitude for its Wuhan sacrifice.
 That's sickening."
+In Beijing, Chinese Foreign Ministry spokesman Zhao Lijian said Taiwan's ruling Democratic Progressive Party (DPP) had "politicized" the issue.

-China's Foreign Ministry did not immediately respond to a request for comment.
-China has expressed displeasure with countries that ban Chinese travellers.
-Sarawak immigration authorities also did not immediately respond to a request for comment.
+"China has always opposed the politicization of the issue of prevention and control of the epidemic.
+We care about our Taiwan compatriots' health and wellbeing.
+The DPP has politicized this issue, and really should be held in contempt," he said, without elaborating.
+China has expressed displeasure with countries that ban Chinese travelers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)